Seeds of Hope Granting Program | United Church of Canada Foundation

 Click the button below to download our report guidelines, or download the entire grant recipient package which includes logos, photo release forms, and other helpful resources that will help you spread the good news.

-Watkins Fund & Ann Baker Estate Trust for Innovative Ministries with Senior Adults
+The Watkins Fund and The Ann Baker Estate Trust for Innovative Ministries with Senior Adults

 The Watkins Fund for Senior Adults is a bequest to The United Church of Canada from Reginald W. Watkins for the purpose of work with senior adults.
 The Ann Baker Estate Trust is a bequest to the United Church of Canada from Ann Baker for the purpose of work with seniors and seniors’ homes.

-Grants from the fund are available to United Church pastoral charges, United Church outreach ministries and United Church corporations to support innovative initiatives in seniors’ ministry in the following areas:
+Grants from the fund are available to United Church pastoral charges, United Church outreach ministries and United Church corporations to support innovative initiatives in seniors’ ministry.

 Children and Anti-Poverty Programs